LASA Computer Science

 Time: Arrive by 8:45 a.m. for registration and seating.
 The test runs from 9 a.m. to 12 noon.
 For LASA students this is an excused absence.

-Place: LASA High School, 1012 Arthur Stiles Rd, Austin, Texas 78721, small gym entrance of school
+Place: LASA High School LIBRARY, 1012 Arthur Stiles Rd, Austin, Texas 78721, entrance of school

 Site coordinator: Rainer Mueller, LASA Computer Science Teacher ([email protected])